 Musicians were among those who got deprived of an opportunity to earn a living due to the pandemic, which led to a lot of speculations about how much they would suffer in terms of loss of revenue.
 But streaming platforms like Spotify and Apple Music ensured that the public could continue listening to their favorite songs without interruption.
 This helped musicians earn revenue even during these tough times.

 Streaming platforms have changed the music industry.
-They have given musicians a chance to create their own brand and even make money if they are popular enough.
+They have given musicians a chance to create their brand and even make money if they are popular enough.
 They allow musicians to upload their work and let the audience stream it whenever they want.
 They can also share their music with the world by simply streaming it on these platforms.
 Streamers can now broadcast live performances so that people from all around the world can tune in while they perform.
+Streaming platforms like Spotify are may be unavailable in certain regions.
+But it shouldn’t matter because musicians can download and install a reputable VPN.
+Something like NordVPN would work well, because it is fast, reliable, and has 5000+ servers in 59 countries (check nordvpn review for more info).
+Then connect to a server location that hasn’t restricted Spotify.
+Technological advancements like these are what changed the music industry in a big way.

 Streaming has changed people’s listening habits, and it’s time for the music industry to adapt.
 Streaming has become the new way of consuming music, and this is not going to change in the future.
 Artists get paid every time their song gets streamed, so this is a significant change for them as they can now earn more money by doing what they love most – creating music!